complyue/hadui/README.md

 - in responding to user interactions with the web page, Haskell code is sent from browser to backend process for execution.

-This is not that different per se from tradition IO to interact with a (simulated mostly nowadays) terminal via stdio.
+This is fundamentally not different than tradition IO approach to interact with a (simulated mostly nowadays) terminal via stdio.

 ## Demo